Jayant Parikh

-Jayant Parikh (born 2 April 1940) is an Indian artist, printmaker, and muralist.
+Jayant Parikh (born 2 April 1940) is an Indian modern contemporary artist, printmaker, and muralist.
 He is a student of N. S. Bendre, K. G. Subramanyan and Sankho Chaudhuri.
 He lives and works in Vadodara, India.

-His work is held in the collections of the National Gallery of Modern Art (in New Delhi, Mumbai, and Bangaluru) and the Lalit Kala Akademi in New Delhi.

 Biography

 Jayant Parikh was born on 2 April 1940 into a Gujarati Bania family in Bandhni village, Gujarat State, India.
 His family had a grocery shop in his village.
 He shifted to Vadodara in 1957 to study art at the Faculty of Fine Arts, Maharaja Sayajirao University, Vadodara.

 In 1962, he acquired his Post Diploma in Painting under the teaching of N. S. Bendre.
 As an extra subject, he studied woodcut in graphics.
 Later on, he also learned etching and colorography.

 He was a temporary lecturer in the faculty of fine arts M.S.
 University in 1970 for the painting department and in 1980 for the graphics department for one year short duration each time.
 He also had more than 74 one-man shows.